okta/terraform-provider-okta/website/docs/d/app.html.markdown

 ## Arguments Reference

 - `label` - (Optional) The label of the app to retrieve, conflicts with `label_prefix` and `id`.
 Label uses the `?q=<label>` query parameter exposed by Okta's API.
-It should be noted that at this time this searches both `name` and `label`.
-This is used to avoid paginating through all applications.
+It should be noted that at this time the API searches both `name` and `label` with a [starts with query](https://developer.okta.com/docs/reference/api/apps/#list-applications) which may result in multiple apps being returned for the query.
+The data source further inspects the lables looking for an exact match.

 - `label_prefix` - (Optional) Label prefix of the app to retrieve, conflicts with `label` and `id`.
 This will tell the provider to do a `starts with` query as opposed to an `equals` query.